trinhoftheworld/Project-Descriptions-for-Review/Android/Make you own android app.md

  * Import and build on the latest version of Android Studio (Eclipse users take note)
  * Be entirely self-contained on an Android device (No external devices/bluetooth peripherals).
  * Include only safe-for-work content in your app
- * Meet specifications on all required components of the rubric (including sumbitting their Project Description, Self-Evaluation, Mockups for all user-facing screens including tablet mocks, and a signed .apk)
+ * Meet specifications on all required components of the rubric (including submitting their Project Description, Self-Evaluation, Mockups for all user-facing screens including tablet mocks, and a signed .apk)

 ##Evaluation